 Your ability to take advantage of the program depends on the courses you have already completed and applied to your degree.
 Obviously, you can’t take any graduate course you want.
 You must have room in your bachelor’s degree for these graduate credits, either as a free elective (any college credit will meet this requirement) or, in some cases, these courses can be used in your area of study.

-For example, if you are finishing your BS in Technical Studies, and interested in a Master of Science in Applied Science and Technology degree, the four courses you may want to take are:
+For example, if you are finishing your bachelor's degree in technical studies and interested in a master's degree in science, the four courses you may want to take are:

 - APS-510: Project Management for Technology